 The Contrast Principle

-Why the most underutilized asset in your go-to-market strategy is already on your payroll
+Your Team Can Test What Your Brand Cannot: What if the most underutilized asset in your go-to-market strategy is already on your payroll?

 Last year I ran the same ad twice.
 Same copy.
 Same offer.
 Same audience.
 One pink background.
 One yellow.